 - Low serotonin levels can be genetic, and may lead to anxiety symptoms.

 - Anxiety reduction strategies can increase serotonin.

 This is why it gets complicated.
-It does seem that many people seem to have risk factors for naturally low serotonin levels, and it's likely that many people are born with it, indicating that they are at a high risk of developing anxiety.
-It's not just serotonin either - most neurotransmitters can cause anxiety or anxiety like symptoms, and in some cases an over-abundance of a chemical can lead to anxiety.
-So it does appear that you can develop it without experiencing a stressful life.
+It does seem that many people seem to have risk factors for naturally low serotonin levels, and it's likely that many people are born with low serotonin, indicating that they are at a higher risk of developing anxiety.
+It's not just serotonin either - most neurotransmitters influence anxiety in some way, and in some cases an overabundance of a chemical can lead to anxiety.

-But at the same time, if you have anxiety you can also develop chemical imbalances, because anxiety genuinely affects your brain chemicals.
-The way you think and your emotions is known, without a doubt, to cause problematic releases of serotonin, norepinephrine, etc. So it's possible that you developed anxiety first, and your chemical imbalances were the result.
+If you have anxiety you can also develop chemical imbalances that were not previously present, because anxiety affects your brain chemicals.
+The way you think about your feelings and situations in your life is known, without a doubt, to influence whether problematic releases of serotonin, norepinephrine, and other brain chemicals occur.
+It is possible to develop anxiety first, resulting in chemical imbalances.

-In addition, studies have shown that proper stress coping strategies can increase serotonin levels in those that appear genetically pre-disposed to chemical imbalances.
-In other words, your emotions can not only cause a chemical imbalance - they can cure it.
-If they can cure low serotonin levels, then how genetic can the chemical imbalance be?
+In addition, studies have shown that proper stress coping strategies can increase serotonin levels in those that appear genetically predisposed to chemical imbalances.
+In other words, your emotions can not only cause a chemical imbalance - they can help it.

 Identifying the Cause and the Solution

 Chemical imbalances are certainly a problem.
 Human beings don't realize how often their neurotransmitters alter their thoughts and emotions.
 When you feel negative or worry about things, it's sometimes logical, sometimes emotional, and sometimes just the way your brain is responding to its natural chemical processes.
 It's impossible for a person to tell the difference.